BryanLunduke/DoesItAgeVerify/README.md

-This page is a running list of Open Source Operating Systems (Linux & *BSD distributions, etc.) and what their current status is regarding age verification.
+This page is a running list of Operating Systems and what their current status is regarding age verification.

+This includes both Closed Source Operating Systems (Microsoft Windows, Apple macOS, etc.) and Open Source Operating Systems (Linux, *BSD, etc.).

 There are several locales which have laws (in various stages) which require Operating Systems themselves to perform some level of age verification and reporting.